Connect with others who understand.

 Adults with SMA have a variety of life experiences.
 For many, the condition is not necessarily limiting.

-Consider this story from one mySMAteam member: “I participated in the Cooper River Bridge Run in Charleston, South Carolina.
-It is a 10K race, and it was the first time I did it in my wheelchair.
+Consider this story from one mySMAteam member: “I participated in a 10K race, and it was the first time I did it in my wheelchair.
 My dad and I did it together, along with a friend, and it was a blast!
 It took a good week of recovery, but I want to do it again next year.”

 With technologies and treatments improving rapidly, the future looks brighter for people with SMA.